SINTEF-9012/Yun-ThingML/README.md

 # Using ThingML on the Arduino Yun

-This repository contains a set of ThingML libraries and examples to program applications using the Arduino Yun.
+This repository contains a set of [ThingML][Link-ThingML] libraries and examples to program applications using the [Arduino Yun][Link-Yun].

 ## The Arduino Yun